-The 2016 campaign marks the fourth season that Mike Babcock will serve as the head coach of the McKendree University football program in 2015.
+The 2017 campaign marks the fifth season that Mike Babcock will serve as the head coach of the McKendree University football program.
 Babcock was named as the 17th football coach in the history of the Bearcats’ program back in December 2013.

-In the three-plus years since taking the helm of the Bearcats’ program, Babcock as helped lead McKendree through its early steps as NCAA Division II members.
-The Bearcats have increased their win total in each of Babcock’s first three years in Lebanon while leading the team’s rise within the Great Lakes Valley Conference ranks as well.
-Babcock enters the 2016 season with a record of 17-14 at McKendree.
+In the half-decade since taking the helm of the Bearcats’ program, Babcock has helped lead McKendree through its early steps as NCAA Division II members and become perennial contenders for a Great Lakes Valley Conference title.
+The Bearcats increased their win total in each of Babcock’s first three years in Lebanon while leading the team’s rise within the GLVC ranks as well.
+Babcock enters the 2017 season with a record of 25-17 at McKendree.

 Under Babcock’s leadership, the McKendree football program enjoyed a breakthrough season in 2015.
 The Bearcats turned in the first winning season in the program’s NCAA Division II era, going 8-2 overall while finishing second in the GLVC standings at 6-2.
 McKendree -- which won its final five games of 2014 -- continued its roll into 2015 by opening the year with a five-game win streak.
 The Bearcats’ success was noted by the raters in the American Football Coaches Association Division II poll as the team earned its first-ever vote in the weekly ratings in early November.
 Along the way, Babcock coached 15 players to All-GLVC honors in 2015, including six first-team selections.